Tarutella/titan-jail-plugin/README.md

 of getting a Titan Gaol, within 1 second.

 ## How to test it:
-Put these lines in a macro and run the macro.
+Put these lines in a macro and change the names below to members within the priority list. then run the macro.

 `/e 15:4000596E:Garuda:2B6C:Rock Throw:106D93DF:A'oshane Taru`\
 `/e 15:4000596F:Garuda:2B6C:Rock Throw:1070B706:Akela Freya`\